Photo Of Disgusting School Lunch Goes Viral

 This particular school lunch was shared on Facebook by Maryn Holler, a student at Apollo High School in St. Cloud, Minnesota.
-The photo depicted her lunch tray, which contained a hot dug bun with a glob of melted cheese on it, a handful of baby carrots and marinara sauce.
-In her caption, she pointed out that she’d paid $3.o0 for the meal which likely cost only about 50 cents to make.
-She also commented upon the fact that for kids who’s families might be struggling financially, that could very well be the only food they would get that day.
+The photo depicted her lunch tray, which contained a hot dog bun with a glob of melted cheese on it, a handful of baby carrots and, marinara sauce.
+In her caption, she pointed out that she’d paid $3 for the meal which likely cost only about 50 cents to make.
+She also commented upon the fact that for kids whose families might be struggling financially, that could very well be the only food they would get that day.

 Those that saw the post shared her frustration.